Stability of the Kato-Kuzumaki's properties under field extensions: Introduction

 \subsection{Outline of the paper}

-\begin{itemize} \item In Section~\ref{sec: Preliminaries and notation} we fix the notation used throughout the remainder of the paper as well as recalling and proving several results needed for later proofs. \item In Section~\ref{sec: Intersection of hypersurfaces} we study the norm groups of intersection of hypersurfaces over $C^q_i$ fields. \item In Section~\ref{sec: Stability under finite extensions} we use the results from Section~\ref{sec: Intersection of hypersurfaces} to prove some stability results for the $C_i(\alpha)$ property under finite algebraic extensions.
-We also prove the stability of the $C^0_i(k)$ property under finite algebraic extensions. \item In Section~\ref{sec: Transfer results for C_i(alpha)} we prove Theorem~\ref{thm into constant transfer} (Theorem~\ref{thm constant transfer}).
-We then prove several transfer results for the $C_i(\alpha)$ property for Laurent series. \item In Section~\ref{sec: Applications} we discuss how we can apply the results from the previous sections to obtain new examples of fields which satisfy the $C^q_i$ and $C_i(\alpha)$ properties.
-We begin by proving Theorem A (Corollary~\ref{cor Cn1 function finite}).
-We will then discuss the $C_i(\alpha)$ property for function fields of geometrically integral varieties over $p$-adic fields and totally imaginary number fields. \end{itemize} In the appendices we discuss various cases the $C_i^q$ properties and Kato-Kuzumaki's conjecture that are not directly related with the tools developed in this manuscript. \begin{itemize} \item In Appendix \ref{Appendix Local fields} we prove that local fields satisfy the $C_1^1$ property. \item In Appendix \ref{appendix global function fields} we explain how the arguments in \cite{Diego2018KK} together with Appendix \ref{Appendix Local fields} are enough to prove that $\mathbf{F}_p(x)$ satisfies $C_1^1$. \item In Appendix \ref{Appendix KK separably closed field} we give a fairly elementary proof of Kato-Kuzumaki's conjecture for separably closed fields. \end{itemize}
+\begin{itemize} \item In Section~\ref{sec: Preliminaries and notation} we fix the notation used throughout the remainder of the paper and we recall and prove of several results needed for later proofs. \item In Section~\ref{sec: Intersection of hypersurfaces} we study the norm groups of intersections of hypersurfaces over fields satisfying the $C^q_i$ property. \item In Section~\ref{sec: Stability under finite extensions} we use the results from Section~\ref{sec: Intersection of hypersurfaces} to prove Theorem~\ref{thmalpha C}. \item In Section~\ref{sec: Transfer results for C_i(alpha)} we prove Theorem~\ref{thm into constant transfer}.
+We then prove several transfer results for the $C_i(\alpha)$ property for Laurent series fields. \item In Section~\ref{sec: Applications} we discuss how to apply the results from the previous sections to obtain new examples of fields which satisfy the $C^q_i$ and $C_i(\alpha)$ properties.
+We begin by proving Theorem~\ref{thmalpha D} and we get Theorem~\ref{thmalpha function fields} as a direct application.
+We then discuss the $C_i(\alpha)$ property for function fields of geometrically integral varieties over $p$-adic fields and totally imaginary number fields. \end{itemize} In the appendices we discuss various cases the $C_i^q$ properties and Kato-Kuzumaki's conjecture that are not directly related with the tools developed in this manuscript, but that are useful for us and that are interesting in themselves. \begin{itemize} \item In Appendix \ref{Appendix Local fields} we prove that local fields in positive characteristic satisfy the $C_1^1$ property.
+This proof also works in characteristic zero, giving a new proof of the $C_1^1$ property for $\mathbf{Q}_p$. \item In Appendix \ref{appendix global function fields} we explain how the arguments in \cite{Diego2018KK} together with Appendix \ref{Appendix Local fields} are enough to prove that $\mathbf{F}_p(x)$ satisfies $C_1^1$ —not only \textit{away from} $p$. \item In Appendix \ref{Appendix KK separably closed field} we give a fairly elementary proof of Kato-Kuzumaki's conjecture for separably closed fields. \end{itemize}